 In 2018, the CGC Committee, together with the CEO of the Corporation, developed a new set of individualized scorecards for all senior executives.
 Each scorecard sets out (i) an individualized set of quantitative and/or qualitative annual target Performance Milestones which must be achieved for the applicable tranche of the Equity Grant to vest in that year; and (ii) an individualized set of quantitative annual target milestones which must be achieved in order for a cash award to be made for "extraordinary performance".
 For qualitative metrics, the CGC Committee set appropriate methods of evaluation to determine whether a specific metric had been met.
 The CGC Committee believes that the use of scorecards enhances transparency and better aligns executive compensation with the Corporation's fiscal year performance.
-The CGC Committee, together with the CEO of the Corporation, reviews and revises the scorecards on an annual basis.
+The CGC Committee reviews and revises the scorecards of the CEO and President on an annual basis and the CEO of the Corporation reviews and revises the other senior executive scorecards on an annual basis.

-In making compensation recommendations for our other investment professionals and senior employees, in addition to the objective criteria referenced herein, the CGC Committee relies on the CEO and other executive officers of the Corporation to make recommendations based on their judgment of the performance and contribution of the relevant individual.
+In making compensation recommendations for the President, the CGC Committee relies on the CEO to make recommendations based on his or her judgment of the performance and contribution of the President.
 The first step involves an analysis of the Corporation's performance against budget and on a year-over-year basis.
-From there, consideration is given to individual employee performance.
-A detailed formal bonus proposal is presented by management to the CGC Committee (on both a segment-by-segment and employee-by-employee basis).
+From there, consideration is given to the President's performance.
+A detailed formal bonus proposal is presented by the CEO to the CGC Committee.
 The CGC Committee reviews and discusses such recommendations with the CEO and, if determined to be appropriate, recommends approval by the Board.
-The CGC Committee performs an annual reassessment of the programs each year in connection with year-end compensation decisions.
+In making compensation recommendations for our senior employees, the CGC Committee relies on the CEO to determine if any changes are required to the individualized scorecards and performs an annual assessment of any changes in (i) the qualitative annual target Performance Milestones which must be achieved for the applicable tranche of the Equity Grant to vest in that year and (ii) the quantitative annual target milestones which must be achieved in order for a cash award to be made for "extraordinary performance" each year in connection with year-end compensation decisions.
 See "Corporate Governance - Corporate Governance and Compensation Committee".